-- i. the nomination of sub-precincts to which a PoD may apply; - ii. how the maximum yields for the precinct will be achieved including the anticipated scale and distribution of land uses for each precinct; and - iii. any additional development requirements for the sub-precinct in order to achieve the required precinct outcomes.
+- the nomination of sub-precincts to which a PoD may apply; - ii. how the maximum yields for the precinct will be achieved including the anticipated scale and distribution of land uses for each precinct; - iii. any additional development requirements for the sub-precinct in order to achieve the required precinct outcomes; and - iv. may nominate self-assessable uses and a schedule that includes self assessment criteria.